 The Eckoh plc Share Incentive Plan ("the Plan") was introduced in September 2016.
 The Plan provides employees with the opportunity to acquire shares in Eckoh plc.
 Shares are purchased on behalf of the employee from amounts sacrificed from their salary on a monthly basis and matched on a two for one basis by the company.
 Any shares acquired will be held in a trust in accordance with the terms of the Plan.
-In order to maximise the tax benefits available, March 2020 on the loan of £1,950,000 was repaid evenly over the remaining life of the loan and the final two quarterly repayments of £487,500 were made in April 2021 and July 2021.
+In order to maximise the tax benefits available, the employee must remain employed with the company and hold the shares within the Trust for a minimum of five years.